Barack Obama is president-elect of the United States of America.

 Pensioner popstars, The Zimmers (average age 80), have released their first album.

-My generation, 91-year-old lead singer Alf Carretta and the gang, originally assembled for a TV documentary, have launched their new Lust for life CD.
+Following their 2007 hit version of The Who's My generation, 91-year-old lead singer Alf Carretta and the gang, originally assembled for a TV documentary, have launched their new Lust for life CD.

-Firestarter, the Beastie Boys' Fight for your right to party and the title song, Lust for life by Iggy Pop.
+The new album includes The Prodigy's Firestarter, the Beastie Boys' Fight for your right to party and the title song, Lust for life by Iggy Pop.

 Despite their years The Zimmers show no sign of wanting to slow down.
 Instead they're doing their best to prove we shouldn't write off old people and ageing doesn't have to mean loosing the rock and roll spirit.

-"It's quite overwhelming at times when people tell us they feel empowered after meeting us and hearing what we stand for."
+Zimmers rocker Dolores Murray says, "It's quite overwhelming at times when people tell us they feel empowered after meeting us and hearing what we stand for."

 Go Zimmers!
 Lust for life is out now.